jgaa/yahat-cpp/README.md

 - Can be used to implement a simple embedded HTTP server
 - Desiged to be used as an embedded API server using the HTTP protocol
 - Supports http and https
-- Native support for Server Side Events
+- Native support for Server Side Events (SSE)

 # Metrics